GDPR, How To Get Your Website Ready

 => If you have employees – identify lawful basis for processing employee personal data.

 Plus, remember – it is not only your website that needs to be GDPR compliant.

-Barry Dunlop is a lifelong Entrepreneur, Angel Investor, Mastermind Facilitator and Sales Coach who launched his first Internet Business in 1998.
+Barry Dunlop is a lifelong Entrepreneur, Angel Investor, Mastermind Facilitator and business coach for entrepreneurs who launched his first Internet Business in 1998.

 "Do Not Write Another Blog Post Until You Watch This Free Video..."

 Watch this free video to learn...

 - How I got over 10,000,000 people to visit my websites.